Because forests are vital resources to our planet as well as to our business, we are committed to sourcing wood from responsibly managed forests.

 Timber legality: Beyond our commitment to sustainable forestry practices for the wood used in our manufacturing operations, we apply those principles to our building materials distribution division as well.
 Our distribution centers routinely source secondary wood material from nearly 20 countries around the world.
 When doing so, we have an ongoing commitment to our goal of sourcing all wood-based products in compliance with the U.S. Lacey Act requirements for legal harvest and transportation of imported wood-based products.

-Other ways we demonstrate our global commitment to legal and ethical forest practices is by contractually requiring all global suppliers to share information about species and country of origin; the country’s required legal documentation; and forest certification information.
+Other ways we demonstrate our global commitment to legal and ethical forest practices is by contractually requiring all global suppliers to provide supplemental documentation (i.e. species, country of origin, forest certification information) in alignment with our policies and Supplier Code of Conduct.